slviajero/tinybasic/examples/00tutorial/README.md

 memory.bas: use of SIZE and HIMEM, PEEK and POKE, memory as signed char bytes

 array.bas: use of DIM to dimension arrays, EEPROM @E() and end of RAM array @()

+string1.bas: string constants, variables, dimensioning with DIM and autodimensioning, LEN

+string2.bas: using substring to split and concatenate strings

+string3.bas: converting chars, integers and strings, not fully Apple Integer compatible, rather an extension